Histological Testing

 We will recommend and include histology as standard in the following situations:

-- Any lesion which is changing
+- Any lesion which is changing or symptomatic

 - Any lesion that shows suspicious features or where the diagnosis is uncertain

-- Any new flat pigmented skin lesion with atypical features
+- Any flat pigmented skin lesion

 - When intra-operative findings raise concern